 Reverend Jack Brooks, a single parent with a fourteen-year-old daughter and a heavy conscience, arrives in the village hoping to make a fresh start and find some peace.
 Instead, Jack finds a town mired in secrecy and a strange welcome package: an old exorcism kit and a note quoting scripture.
 “But there is nothing covered up that will not be revealed and hidden that will not be known.”

 The more Jack and daughter Flo get acquainted with the town and its strange denizens, the deeper they are drawn into their rifts, mysteries, and suspicions.
 And when Flo is troubled by strange sightings in the old chapel, it becomes apparent that there are ghosts here that refuse to be laid to rest.

 But uncovering the truth can be deadly in a village where everyone has something to protect, everyone has links with the village’s bloody past, and no one trusts an outsider.

-My Fucking Thoughts: I’m not a religious person, but shit do I love me some exorcism vibes.
+My Fucking Thoughts: I’m not a religious person, but damn do I love me some exorcism vibes.
 Small, religious town feels are no from me though, so I’m on the fence about reading this one.
 I have a feeling it’s worth a try.

 🔪Possession by Katie Lowe